 Fruits add a lot of flavor to your green juices!
 They provide sweetness, brightness, and even some tart flavors to make your juice taste fresh.

-Depending on the type of apple you choose, apples can add sweetness, tartness, and a fresh taste to your green juices.
+Depending on the type of green apple you choose, green apples can add sweetness, tartness, and a fresh taste to your green juices.
 Apples are vitamin-packed!
 They contain Vitamins A, E, and B, Vitamins like B1, B2, and B6.
 Apples can also be good for heart health and weight loss.

 Lemons will not only add a lot of Vitamin C to your green juice (And potassium and Vitamin B6 too!), but a powerful flavor as well.
 Adding lemons to your juice will add acidic, tangy, tart flavors.
 Lemons pair especially well with dark, leafy greens to add brightness.